 - Being unable to obtain a passport.
 The state can prevent you from obtaining or renewing your passport, limiting your ability to travel for work or leisure.

 - Dismissal from military service.
-Single parents in the military who fail to pay child support may also be dismissed from military service as a consequence for nonpayment.
+Non-custodial parents in the military who fail to pay child support may also be dismissed from military service as a consequence for nonpayment.

 Additional Penalties for Failure to Pay Child Support

 The federal government takes issue with parents who attempt to work the system and avoid child support payments.
 In cases where a non-custodial parent charged with child support non-payment moves to a different state to avoid making child support payments, he or she may be convicted of a federal offense under the Deadbeat Parents Punishment Act.
 In order to secure a conviction under the Deadbeat Parents Punishment Act, the federal government must prove:

 - The parent had the ability to pay child support

 - The parent willfully failed to pay child support

 - Child support has not been paid for at least a year

 - The parent owes more than $5,000 in child support